Why Trust OMD?

 3. Connect with favorites

-Kentucky is home to several accrediteduniversities that deliver master’s degrees online or in hybrid formats.
-Below, we profile three such schools.
-Each summary covers the university’s online offerings and learning experience, followed by one featured master’s program with key details.
+Kentucky is home to several accredited universities offering master’s degrees online or in hybrid formats.
+Below, we highlight three schools that stand out for flexibility, affordability, and program variety.
+Each overview includes a snapshot of the online learning experience, followed by one featured master’s program.

 University of Louisville Online

 The University of Louisville (UofL) offers more than 70 fully online master’s programs across fields like business, engineering, criminal justice, education, and healthcare.
-Online courses at UofL have the same learning outcomes and faculty as on-campus classes, so you earn an identical degree.
+Online students complete the same coursework, learn from the same faculty, and earn the same degree as on-campus students.

 Duration: 20 months